peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 credential_pop=$CredentialPoPJWT
 ~~~

-The Issuer verifies the signature of the PoP using the public key contained in the `client_assertion` and the Credential, which is the proof that the Wallet Instance owns the private keys associated with the Digital Credential.
+The Issuer verifies the signature of the `credential_pop` object using the public key contained in the Credential.
 Therefore the Wallet Instance is entitled to request its Status Attestation.

+the technical details and requirements on the `credential_pop` object is defined below, in the next section.

 ## Digital Credential Proof of Possession